Dan Ashworth – Technical Director role uncovered

 Technical Director role uncovered

-DAN ASHWORTH is one of the most experienced and influential Technical Directors in this country.
+Dan Ashworth is one of the most experienced and influential Technical Directors in this country.

-The 49-year-old first did the job at West Brom, from 2007 to 2012, during which time the Baggies were promoted to the Premier League and then secured a top-half finish.
+He first did the job at West Brom, from 2007 to 2012, during which time the Baggies were promoted to the Premier League and then secured a top-half finish.

 In his seven years at the Football Association (half of them as Technical Director), he oversaw the introduction of the England DNA, a big emphasis on coaching and huge success for the age-group teams on the international stage.